ADirin/Sep1_Imp_2025/Scrum /Sprint 3/requirments.md

 - **Trello/Jira Updates:** Updated Trello/Jira boards to reflect the progress made during the sprint, including task completion status and remaining tasks.

 ---

-**Summary:** This sprint has significantly advanced the project by establishing a robust CI/CD pipeline, extending the functional prototype with critical features, and enhancing automated testing with code coverage.
-We are now well-positioned to focus on polishing the UI and finalizing functionality extensions in Sprint 4.